mshea/lazy_gm_tools/5e_monsters/monsters_md/stone-giant-stonetalker-a5e.md

 - **Grab:** One creature within 5 feet makes a DC 13 Dexterity saving throw.
 On a failure, it is grappled (escape DC 17).
 Until this grapple ends, the giant can't grab another target, and it makes greatclub attacks with advantage against the grappled target.
 ### Reactions
 - **Rock Catching:** If a rock or other Small or larger projectile is hurled or fired at the giant, the giant makes a DC 10 Dexterity saving throw.
 On a success, the giant catches the projectile, takes no bludgeoning or piercing damage from it, and is not pushed or knocked prone by it.
-- **Grab:** One creature within 5 feet makes a DC 13 Dexterity saving throw.
-On a failure, it is grappled (escape DC 17).
-Until this grapple ends, the giant can't grab another target, and it makes greatclub attacks with advantage against the grappled target.